 My friend and air force veteran Eugenie Turner of Kelowna, B.C. attended the 75th Anniversary of D-Day ceremonies at the Juno Beach Centre in France.
 Eugenie even met the prime minister!
 I’m glad she, and the other 50,000 Canadian women who served in uniform, are finally getting the recognition they deserve.
 To read her story, click here: Eugenie Turner.

-My young friend Eric Brunt, who has been travelling across Canada interviewing veterans on video, sent me this photo from the Juno Beach Centre of my book, My Favourite Veterans, on the shelf in the gift shop.
-Contact me if you would like a signed copy of your own.
+My young friend Eric Brunt, who has been travelling across Canada interviewing veterans on video, sent me this photo from the Juno Beach Centre of my book titled My Favourite Veterans on the shelf in the gift shop.
+That book is now out of print, but you may read all the stories from the book here on my website.

 What I’m Reading Now